 Yes, there are many travel packages available for Kutch which cost somewhere around 1000-1500 INR per person and include a trip to both Rann of Kutch and Kalo Dungar.

-If you are traveling alone and don’t know how to ride a bike/scooty then this is a good option and you will be able to experience everything without missing something essential.
+If you are traveling alone and don’t know how to ride a bike/scooty then this is a good option.
+You will be able to experience everything without missing something essential.
 They usually take a group of 4-5 people so you also get a chance to meet other travelers on your journey.

 Hire a Cab

 Another way to reach Kutch is by hiring a cab from Bhuj.
 This is probably one of the most expensive options as it can easily cost you around 2000-4000 INR depending on the tourist season.
-If you are 4-5 people then you might consider this option but if you are traveling solo or in a group of two, then this one could prove to be a little expensive for you.
+If you are 4-5 people then you can consider this option but if you are traveling solo or in a group of two, then this will again be a little expensive.

 Rent a bike/scooty